Updated February 3, 2025

 Setup and Maintenance

-The CBI-350P-25 system comes with the ‘Premium’ mineral cell which is a proprietary blend of silver, copper, and zinc.
-It is designed to last about 6 months or one pool season which is comparable to the Main Access system described next.
+The CBI-350P-25 system comes with the ‘Premium’ mineral cell, a proprietary silver, copper, and zinc blend.
+It is designed to last about 6 months or one pool season, comparable to the Main Access system described next.
 The benefit of a shorter cell life is it doesn’t need cleaning.
-All pool ionzier electrodes are self-cleaning to some extent because they are always releasing material which removes scale as well.
+All pool ionizer electrodes are self-cleaning to some extent because they constantly release material, which also removes scale.
 But the longer a cell is in the water, the more it will scale up.
-For replacement cells, you have the “Premium’ option along with the ‘Standard’ version which is copper and zinc with a 6-month average lifespan, and the Long Life version which is copper and zinc with a 1-2 year lifespan.

 The ClearBlue mineral cell is the easiest to replace of the four systems.
-You simply unplug it from the controller and unscrew it from the tee.
-The new cell screws in by hand and seals with an o-ring and plugs into the controller – no tools or Teflon tape are needed.
+You unplug it from the controller and unscrew it from the tee.
+The new cell screws in by hand and seals with an o-ring, and plugs into the controller – no tools or Teflon tape are needed.

 Unique Features

-The ClearBlue Mineral System is the only pool ionizer that is registered with the EPA as a pesticide device.
-This matters most if you are a retailer because then you don’t have to worry about it getting pulled from the shelves.
+The ClearBlue Mineral System is the only pool ionizer registered with the EPA as a pesticide device.
+This matters most if you are a retailer because you don’t have to worry about it getting pulled from the shelves.
 Technically, all ionizers should have a registration.
 As a user, it gives you a sense of security that it’s being tested and monitored by a government agency.
 Whereas the other systems are listed under UL, NSF, and electrical safety standards, the ClearBlue system has been tested and certified to kill algae, bacteria, and viruses at a rate that ensures the water is safe for swimmers.

 Price and Availability